The Swedish Job: Daring Thieves Steal Royal Jewels, Escape On Motorboat

 "Registering the theft with Interpol means 'even international police will be on their toes,' she added, noting that the theft was likely well planned."

-In 2013, a 16th-century Swedish royal scepter and crown were stolen from the Västerås Cathedral and then recovered in a pair of trash bags on the side of a highway, the Local notes.
+In 2013, a 16th-century Swedish royal scepter and crown were stolen from the Västerås Cathedral; they were recovered in a pair of trash bags on the side of a highway, the Local notes.

 NPR's Liana Simstrom contributed to this report.